Generalization of Gibbs Entropy and Thermodynamic Relation: Expression of entropy and proof of the entropy theorem

-and it is the quantity describing the irreversible variation of the dynamical system initially positioned at $x'$.\footnote{If we use the more precise definition (\ref{definition2 of rho bar}) for $\tilde{\rho}$, the expression (\ref{expression of p}) is replaced by } Because of the fast chaotic and ergodic motions generating the result (\ref{fastmotion condition}) and (\ref{fastmotion condition2}), $p_{\mathit{\Delta} t}(x|x',t)$ is different from $\delta$-function, as the range of $x$ over which $p_{\mathit{\Delta} t}(x|x',t) \not = 0$ cannot be covered by $\mathit{\Delta} x$, and the irreversibility contained in the Louville operator $L(x,a,t)$ exactly corresponds to this irreversible functional variation from the initial distribution $\delta (x-x')$.
-As the initial position $x'$ is changed, $p_{\mathit{\Delta} t}(x|x',t)$ gives the complete information of the irreversibility of entire dynamics at $t$.
+and it is the quantity describing the irreversible variation of the dynamical system initially positioned at $x'$.\footnote{If we use the more precise definition (\ref{definition2 of rho bar}) for $\tilde{\rho}$, the expression (\ref{expression of p}) is replaced by } Because of the fast chaotic and ergodic motions generating the results (\ref{fastmotion condition}) and (\ref{fastmotion condition2}), $p_{\mathit{\Delta} t}(x|x',t)$ is different from $\delta$-function, as the range of $x$ over which $p_{\mathit{\Delta} t}(x|x',t) \not = 0$ cannot be covered by $\mathit{\Delta} x$, and the irreversibility contained in the Liouville operator $L(x,a,t)$ exactly corresponds to this irreversible functional variation from the initial distribution $\delta (x-x')$.
+As the initial position $x'$ is changed, $p_{\mathit{\Delta} t}(x|x',t)$ gives the complete information on the irreversibility of the entire dynamics at $t$.
 In the following analysis, with the given above entropy expression, we will prove the entropy theorem for the completely isolated system.

 Let us consider the completely isolated system as $\pi_i = \mspace{-1mu}\text{const}$.
 Then $p_{\mathit{\Delta} t}(x|x',t)$ is independent of $t$: